Chapter 3:

 I entered.

-Her uniform was slightly too large, apron loose, but her movements carried grace: hands folding, objects aligned, every motion deliberate.
+Her uniform was slightly too large, apron loose, but her movements carried grace: hands folding, whole body aligned, every motion deliberate.
 There was a subtle tension in her shoulders, a trace of self-conscious energy held firmly in check.
 Even the way she exhaled, soft and quiet, made her presence noticeable in a room designed to suppress it.

 I scanned the room.
 Nothing damaged.
 No threats.
 Just… them.